slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Wittgenstein*
 > *"Whenever there is an argument between two sides, find the third side."
 -- Kevin Kelly*
+> *"Anything you say before the word «but» does not count."
+-- Kevin Kelly*
+> *"If you don’t know, it’s because you are not interested in it."
+-- Naval Ravikant*

 - Two people with opposing views on a topic can see the same evidence, and still come away both validated by it.
 Evaluating evidence (especially when it is complicated or unclear) requires a great deal of mental energy.
 Our brains prefer to take shortcuts.
 Accepting information which confirms our beliefs is easy and requires little mental energy.
 - if you tell someone the person they’re about to meet is extroverted, they’re more likely to describe them as extroverted.